-- a) Unauthorized use of University equipment. - b) Unauthorized use of bathrooms, exits, or windows. - c) Unauthorized use or duplication of keys. - d) Unauthorized use or possession of any parking permit (hang tag).
+- a) Unauthorized use of University's equipment. - b) Unauthorized use of bathrooms, exits, or windows. - c) Unauthorized use or duplication of keys. - d) Unauthorized use or post term of any parking permit (hang tag).

 (25) Unauthorized Use of Computer Resources